petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

    Get-AzVM -ResourceGroupName MyResourceGroup -Name myVM -Status | Select-Object -ExpandProperty Extensions
    ```

-1. When the corresponding Red Hat or SUSE Azure Hybrid Benefit extension is installed, use the following command to review the license type that's applied to the VM:
+1. When the corresponding Red Hat or SUSE Azure Hybrid Benefit extension is installed, use the following command to review the VM's license type:

    ```azurepowershell
    (Get-AzVM -ResourceGroupName MyResourceGroup -Name myVM).LicenseType